jescalan/roots/contributing.md

 Please also ensure that any new lines you add are _fully covered_ by tests.
 Of course, this does not mean there will be no bugs, but it certainly makes it less likely.
 To test the code coverage, you can run `npm run coverage`.

 Since roots integrates directly with the browser for reloading and errors, we use selenium to test these pieces of functionality.
-While quite powerful, unfortunately installing and working with selenium is really a pain.
-Below are a couple tips for getting selenium running correctly on osx.

-- Make sure you have v2.9 of chromedriver installed, 2.10 is bugged
-- Make sure chromedriver in in your path (aka accessible from the command line)
-- If chromedriver isn't working for you right after installing, try restarting
+While quite powerful, unfortunately installing and working with selenium drivers is generally a pain.
+By default, we use the [phantomjs](http://phantomjs.org/) driver, which will work as long as you have installed phantomjs.
+If you are working on the browser tests and want more interactive feedback, you can use the chrome driver as well.
+If you are doing this, make sure you use version `2.9` of the chrome driver, as the most recent version, `2.10`, has a bug with the node library and doesn't work correctly at the time of this being written.
+If you have done this and are still having issues with the chrome driver, try restarting.

 ### Code Style